About the Harkin Report

 Lack of Accreditation

-In some cases, the study found that programs at for-profits did not have accreditation, even if the school was accredited.
-There were anecdotal reports included in the study and reported by the Huffington Post, of students who did not realize their programs were not accredited until they actually completed their studies and tried to get a job in their field.
-This lack of accreditation was not made clearly known to students at the time they enrolled in the program.
+In some cases, the study found that programs at for-profit did not have accreditation, even if the school was accredited.
+There were anecdotal reports included in the study and reported by the Huffington Post of students who did not realize their programs were not accredited until they actually completed their studies and tried to get a job in their field.
+This lack of accreditation was not clearly known to students when they enrolled in the program.

 Cost to Taxpayers